kevin-leptons/trop_diary_api/doc/api_res_account.md

 ## DELETE /item/:id

 * authorization - `root`
-* description - change account's role, granted token still is valid for about 4 hours
+* description - remove an account, granted token still is valid for about 4 hours

 ### Request